5 Dealing with messy data

 my_variable

-This can be useful for instance if you have loaded a data frame that no longer is needed and takes up a lot of memory.
+This can be useful for instance if you have loaded a data frame that is no longer needed and takes up a lot of memory.
 If you, for some reason, want to wipe all your variables, you can use ls, which returns a vector containing the names of all variables, in combination with rm:

 # Use this at your own risk!
 This deletes all currently loaded